 \subsubsection{Discussion}

-The results of our tests are summarised in Table \ref{desktop}.
+The results of our tests are summarized in Table \ref{ch5:desktop}.
 Only Chrome, Firefox, and Edge provided device IDs.
 The fingerprintability of this attribute varies significantly between tested browsers.
-Chrome device IDs are consistent and do not change unless the user selects the \textit{privacy mode}\footnote{All tested browsers feature a privacy mode; however, every browser has a different name for it.
-In the case of Chrome, it is called incognito.} feature or clears the browser cache.
+Chrome device IDs are consistent and do not change unless the user selects the \textit{private browsing mode}\footnote{Chrome did not assign a device ID when private mode was enabled.} feature or clears the browser cache.
 The Firefox device ID remained the same during multiple visits in a single browsing session, but changed once the browser was reopened.
-Of the browsers revealing a device ID, Edge gave the value that changed most readily; merely refreshing a web page caused Edge to generate a new value.
+Of the browsers generating device IDs, Edge gave the value that changed most readily; merely refreshing a web page caused Edge to generate a new value.
 This makes this attribute in Edge of very limited use for fingerprinting.

 All the tested browsers support the Canvas API and rendered the scripted image in our test, i.e.\ they all reveal this fingerprinting attribute.
 However, in the case of Firefox, the image resulted in a different hash when rendered on the two test machines.
-As a result, the Canvas attribute is more fingerprintable in Firefox than the other tested browsers.
+As a result, the canvas-rendered images attribute is more fingerprintable in Firefox than the other tested browsers.

-With the exception of Safari, all the tested browsers exposed the client's local IPv4 address.
-However, Edge was the only tested browser to also reveal the client's ULAs.
-Overall, Edge was the most fingerprintable (FI: 8) and Safari the least (FI: 1).
+With the exception of Safari and Internet Explorer, all the tested browsers exposed the client's local IPv4 address.
+Both Edge and Chrome also revealed the IPv6 address.
+However, Edge was the only tested browser to reveal the client's ULAs.
+Overall, Edge was the most fingerprintable (FI: 9) and Safari the least (FI: 2).